ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 In long-read message sub-protocol, sender need to construct an `read_iov`, which is an array of `efa_rma_iov` of application's send buffer.
-The `read_iov` is used as the appliction data in the LONGREAD_RTM packet.
+The `read_iov` is used as the application data in the LONGREAD_RTM packet.

 The binary format of a LONGREAD_RTM packet's mandatory header is listed in table 4.1